Take This Waltz (film): Plot

 Lou invites Daniel to a party at his place to celebrate Geraldine’s sobriety.
 Daniel declines at first but relents after Lou’s insistence.
 When Daniel sees Margot and Lou dancing together, he becomes despondent and saunters off.
 When Margot confronts him, Daniel expresses his frustration with Margot’s mixed signals and says he doesn’t want to be the third person in a love triangle.
 Realizing that his continued relationship with Margot will only lead to unhappiness, he suddenly moves out of his house, leaving behind a Louisburg postcard for Margot that references their inside joke about meeting in the year 2040.
 That night, Margot dreams of sharing a passionate kiss with Daniel.
 When she wakes up, she tells Lou that she wants a divorce.

 Margot then finds Daniel and the two embrace and consummate their feelings.
 Lou, for his part, has managed to publish his cookbook.
 Margot gets a call informing her Geraldine has relapsed and gone missing, and that her daughter is asking for Margot.
 Margot returns to Lou’s home to comfort Geraldine's daughter.
 When a drunken Geraldine returns and sees Margot, she angrily admonishes her.
-Geraldine admits that she has a problem, but what Margot did is comparatively worse because she betrayed everybody for illusory happiness.
+Geraldine admits that she has a problem, but says what Margot did is comparatively worse because she betrayed everybody for illusory happiness.
 After Geraldine surrenders to the police for driving under the influence, Lou and Margot share one last bittersweet conversation before she leaves.

 After some time passes, Daniel and Margot have now settled into their own routine that is somewhat similar to the one she had with Lou.
 Though Daniel still seems to love Margot, the passion they shared earlier appears to have dissipated.
 The film ends with Margot on the ride at the amusement park alone.